chica25/Stargazing_app/app/project_outline.md

 - Routes - nested routes

-* May include Active Storage

 association notes
 - How can I create a new stargazing?
 - How can I query the astrophotographer of a stargazing?
-- How can I find all the constellations of the astrophotographer's    stargazings?
+- How can I find all the constellations and stargazings(maybe add a nested routes) of the astrophotographer?

-Astrophotographer
-- Has many :stargazings
-- Has many :constellations through: :stargazing
-- show the constellations of all the astrophotographers

-Constellation
-- has many :stargazings
-- has many :Astrophotographers through: :stargazings

-Stargazings
-- belongs_to :Astrophotographer
-- belongs_to :Stargazings

-Update

 Step 1
-user crud, sessions, authentication user profile with image and bio
+user crud, sessions, authentication user profile with image and bio √
-* Apply active storage (maybe)

 Step 2
-Include validations in all models
-Constellation & Stargazing - CRUD & associations
-views page - form partials, errors messages
+Include validations in all models - Missing nested form macro Constellation & Stargazing - CRUD & associations views page - form partials, errors messages